Delaware’s COVID, Flu, and RSV Trends: What You Need to Know for Your Safety

 Approximately 12 weeks ago, there were around 48 people hospitalized statewide with COVID.
 As of Jan.
 6, that number is up to 144.

 “We keep a close eye on the metrics that are published by the state of Delaware and public health and epidemiology offices around the number of cases of flu, the number of cases of COVID, to understand where Delaware is when it comes to those respiratory illnesses,” Chasanov said.
-“We also use that with our other data in our other assessment of what’s happening in our county, along with our healthcare organization, our community, to really help guide us about what’s going on.”
+“We also use that with our other data in our other assessment of what’s happening in our county, along with our healthcare organization, our community, to really help guide us regarding what’s going on.”

 “We have had an increase week over week in the number of flu cases reported throughout the state of Delaware and then obviously through each county of the state of Delaware,” he added.